It’s May. It’s May. The lusty month of May

 Here’s a blog on All Things Georgian about May Day in Georgian times.

 Bonfires are often a part of May Day celebrations.
 Edinburgh marks May Day with the Beltane Fire Festival including dancing and fire displays.

 Other celebrations include jumping into water.
 At the University of St. Andrews, students run naked into the North Sea.
 In Oxford Magdalen College students leap from Magdalen Bridge into the River Cherwell.

-Unfortunately we are a few days to late for another tradition.
-We ladies should have rushed out to our gardens on May Day and washed our faces with the morning dew.
+If these May Day practices are a little too extreme for you, you ladies might consider rushing out into the garden and washing your face with the morning dew.
 Folklore says that May dew has magical properties and will give you a beautiful complexion all year round.